Montserrat-Anguera/escapegenecalculator/README.md

 ## Introduction

+Welcome!
 The purpose of this R repository is to calculate escape genes.
 Implementation is based on a paper by Joel Berletch et al.:

 ```
 Berletch JB, Ma W, Yang F, Shendure J, Noble WS, Disteche CM, et al. (2015)